CultureAsData-UIUC/is310-spring-2026-group-6/datasets/vedha/Documentation.md

 The dataset was manually created, but I used publically available data set catalogues, museum archives and the AI tool Claude (Anthropic) as a research assistant throughout the process in two ways:

-**1. Checking and supplementing historical context.** For works I knew well (e.g., Migrant Mother, Iwo Jima), I used museum archives to verify specific dates, confirm current locations and find details I might have missed (e.g., that Flagg modeled Uncle Sam on his own face; that the Silence = Death*poster predated ACT UP).
+**Checking and supplementing historical context.** For works I knew well (e.g., Migrant Mother, Iwo Jima), I used museum archives to verify specific dates, confirm current locations and find details I might have missed (e.g., that Flagg modeled Uncle Sam on his own face; that the Silence = Death*poster predated ACT UP).
 This was genuinely useful for catching errors and adding depth to the significance field without replacing my own historical knowledge.

 **Limitations of using AI assistance:** Claude's knowledge of less-documented works particularly by artists of color, Indigenous artists and works from community archives was noticeably thinner than its knowledge of Euro-American works.
 For entries like Emory Douglas's Black Panther illustrations, the Chicano Park murals, and Ernest Withers's photographs, I had to rely more heavily on my own research and was more cautious about the details Claude supplied.
 This is itself a data point about how existing digitized archives skew toward documenting white and institutional art history.